engineyard/ey-docs/pages/deploy-node.md

 <a href="#topic2"><h2 id="#topic2">Create your first Node application</h2></a>

-1. Specify your application dependencies on `package.json`:
+1. Specify your application dependencies in `package.json`:

 This is a simle example of a Npm descriptor that uses the Express framework.